 – Opaque specks of saliva suspended in the water

 So why do we think this test is unreliable?
 Ultimately, it tells you how thick your mucus is and very little else.
-And the thickness of your mucus is determined by many factors which actually have very little to do with Candida or any other health problem.
+And the thickness of your mucus is determined by many factors which have very little to do with Candida or any other health problem.

 What might lead to a false positive?
 If you have allergies or have recently eaten some dairy products, you will likely test ‘positive’ on the spittle test.
 Dehydration can also lead to a positive reading, which in practice means that you are far more likely to test ‘positive’ after you wake in the morning.
-Clearly, the thickness of your mucus is no reliable indicator for gut issues like Candida.
+Clearly, the thickness of your mucus is no reliable indicator for gut-related health issues like Candida.